Creating a Validation Mode in VIBE#

 ]

-Again looking to the validation_framework_tutorial.pdf we can see how our components were rendered to the histogram.
+Again we can see how our components were rendered to the additional histogram.

-If a release by release efficiency should be calculated for the mode, the get_number_of_signal_for_efficiency method should be implemented into your mode class.
-This method returns the number of signal events using panda’s dataframes.
-The framework automatically calculates the efficiency using the correct number of produced events
+If an efficiency should be calculated for each dataset, the get_number_of_signal_for_efficiency method should be implemented into your mode class.
+This method has to implement the logic to return the number of signal events using panda’s dataframes.
+VIBE then automatically calculates the efficiency using the correct number of produced events.
+For example

 #--